Deep Joint Source-Channel Coding for Semantic Communications: An Adaptive DeepJSCC Architecture

-To mitigate this limitation and to bring DeepJSCC one step closer to practical implementation, an adaptive DeepJSCC architecture is presented in Fig.~\ref{Fig:adjscc}.
-Here, assuming CSI information at both the transmitter and receiver, the DeepJSCC encoder and decoder are enhanced by attention feature (AF) module proposed in \cite{xu2022wireless}.
-The decision and the required task performance (RTP) modules are also introduced at the transmitter and receiver, respectively.
+To mitigate this limitation and to bring DeepJSCC one step closer to practice, an SNR-adaptive DeepJSCC architecture is also presented.
+Here, assuming CSI information at both the transmitter and receiver, DeepJSCC encoder and decoder are enhanced by an attention feature (AF) module \cite{xu2022wireless}.
+The decision and the required task performance (RTP) modules are also introduced.
 The RTP module generates a required performance level according to the specific task, e.g., PSNR or multi-scale structural similarity index measure (MS-SSIM) for image or video reconstruction tasks, or BLEU for text reconstruction tasks, and sends it to the transmitter.
-The decision module at the transmitter infers how much channel bandwidth, denoted by $\widetilde{k}$ symbols, should be transmitted to achieve the desired performance level, taking into account the CSI and the specific input signal.
+The decision module at the transmitter infers how much channel bandwidth, $\widetilde{k}$, should be transmitted to achieve the desired performance level, taking into account the CSI and the specific input signal.

 Note that the channel bandwidth is fixed in the classical DeepJSCC architecture.
-Similarly to SNR adaptation, to realize bandwidth adaption, we would need to train and store different DeepJSCC networks for different channel bandwidths.
+Similarly to SNR adaptation, to realize bandwidth adaptation, we would need to train and store different DeepJSCC networks for different channel bandwidths.
 In the test stage, the transmitter would choose the one with the same output size as the inferred channel bandwidth from among a set of trained models according to channel conditions.
-To overcome this problem, the adaptive DeepJSCC adopts the architecture with shared weights as proposed in \cite{kurka2021bandwidth} for channel bandwidth adaption.
-The details of channel state and channel bandwidth adaption are introduced next.
+To overcome this problem, adaptive DeepJSCC adopts the architecture with shared weights as proposed in \cite{kurka2021bandwidth} for channel bandwidth adaptation.